 I could notice that.

-I hope you visit this museum.
-Tell me later how was your experience.
+I hope you visit this museum and tell me later how was your experience.

 Wait!
 Don’t go now.
 Do you have more photos?